faceyspacey/transition-group/README.md

 ```
 *note: you can have as many nested `<AnimatedChild />`'s as you want.
 This just happens to be a switcher :)*

+The secret ingredient is obviously the `key` property passed to your children.
+That lets React differentiate between
+the components.
+More importantly it lets you define just a single component in this case, rather than require you to
+hack something together that has 2 components nested in the code at once.
+React just knows what to do.
+The `ReactTransitionGroup`
+toolset hasn't received enough credit in my opinion--partly because the flaws our component here solves--but we believe the abstraction
+it provides to use state to determine when components should not be there, while keeping the concept of animations + duration
+embedded in the dom, makes it world class.

+As for having multiple nested `AnimatedChild` components, of course also use the `key` prop to uniquely identify them so React
+knows what to do, i.e. when to attach and detach them to/from the DOM.

 # API
 The below props can be applied to both `<AnimatedTransitionGroup />` and `<AnimatedChild />`.
 The difference is that if
 you provide them to `AnimatedTransitionGroup`, they will be passed down to `AnimatedChild`.
 And of course, if `AnimatedChild`